StackOps/python-automationclient/docs/source/Device.rst

 Reboot a device
 ^^^^^^^^^^^^^^^
-To reboot a device all arguments are mandatory
+To reboot a device all arguments are mandatories

 .. code-block:: bash